The Queen’s Champion

 The office of King's Champion or Queen's Champion (as the case may be), was first started in the reign of William the Conqueror and was originally granted to Robert Marmion, along with the lordship and castle of Tamworth in Staffordshire.

 Originally it was the champion's duty to ride, on a white charger, fully clad in armour, into Westminster Hall during the Coronation Ceremony.

 There he threw down his gauntlet and challenged any person who dared to deny the sovereign's right to the throne.
 The King himself could not fight in single combat against anyone except an equal.

-At the Coronation of the present Queen, a member of the Dymoke family was present, but he did not throw down a gauntlet or challenge anyone …instead he had the honour of carrying the Royal Standard in the Coronation procession.
+At the Coronation of the present Queen in 1953, a member of the Dymoke family was present, but he did not throw down a gauntlet or challenge anyone …instead he had the honour of carrying the Royal Standard in the Coronation procession.

 The role may have lost some of its original ‘pazzaz’ but he is still the ‘Queen’s Champion’.